maurorondina/tesi/taxonomy_keywords/README.md

 | **OneVsRest - Linear SVC** | 56 | 0.881 | 0.552 |
 | **OneVsRest - Logistic Regression** | 114 | 0.602 | 0.554 |
 | **OneVsRest - Logistic Regression** | 56 | 0.604 | 0.556 |

+3. In the file [predictSubjects_k_2](./predict_subjects/predictSubjects_k_2.ipynb) the subjects are predicted for each arxiv paper with keywords.
+To this end, several attempts are made with different classifiers and some new tricks and metrics to consider the imbalance of the dataset.
+4. In files [predictSubjects_k_3](./predict_subjects/predictSubjects_k_3.ipynb) and [predictSubjects_k_3-v2](./predict_subjects/predictSubjects_3-v2.ipynb) the subjects are predicted for each arxiv paper, using the two different versions of the simplest taxonomy respectively.

 1. In files [create_intersting_arxiv_Dataset](./predict_subjects/create_intersting_arxiv_Dataset.ipynb) and [create_intersting_arxiv_textclean_Dataset](./predict_subjects/create_intersting_arxiv_textclean_Dataset.ipynb) two datasets are created, one of which is text-clean, and they contain all the interesting paragraphs of all analyzable arxiv papers.
 A paragraph was considered "interesting" if: